ailyntang/hashnode-blog/clwerh8bd00000amjbn0l6rc2.md

 At Empower we often need the result straight away, which is why we almost always use `var result = await CreamButterAndSugarAsync();`

+Here's how I *think* you would separate the two, based on some YouTube clips

+* But I get the feeling this is wrong

+* I think you actually need to do something like `CreamButterAndSugarAsync().Start / .Run` or something like that.

 ```plaintext
 private async Task<Batter> CreamButterAndSugarAsync()